-The CHIS 2021-2022 sample was designed to meet the two sampling objectives discussed above: (1) provide estimates for adults in most counties and in groups of counties with small populations; and (2) provide estimates for California's overall population, major racial and ethnic groups, and for several smaller racial and ethnic subgroups.
+The CHIS 2023 sample was designed to meet the two sampling objectives discussed above: (1) provide estimates for adults in most counties and in groups of counties with small populations; and (2) provide estimates for California's overall population, major racial and ethnic groups, and for several smaller racial and ethnic subgroups.

-To achieve these objectives, as with CHIS 2019-2020, CHIS 2021-2022 continued to employ an address-based sample design.
-For the ABS sample, the 58 counties in the state were grouped into 44 geographic sampling strata, and 14 sub-strata were created within the two most populous counties in the state (Los Angeles and San Diego).
+To achieve these objectives, CHIS 2023 continued to employ an address-based sample design.
+For the ABS sample, the 58 counties in the state were grouped into 44 primary geographic sampling strata, and 14 sub-strata were created within the two most populous counties in the state (Los Angeles and San Diego).
 The same geographic stratification of the state has been used since CHIS 2005.
 The Los Angeles County stratum included eight sub-strata for Service Planning Areas, and the San Diego County stratum included six sub-strata for Health Service Districts.
 Most of the strata (39 of 44) consisted of a single county with no sub-strata (see counties 3-41 in Table 1-1).
-Three multicounty strata comprised the 17 remaining counties (see counties 42-44 in Table 1-1).
+Three multi-county strata comprised the 17 remaining counties (see counties 42-44 in Table 1-1).
 A sufficient number of adult interviews were allocated to each stratum and sub-stratum to support the first sample design objective for the two-year cycle-to provide health estimates for adults at the local level.

-As with CHIS 2019-2020, the address-based sample in CHIS 2021-2022 was stratified into different strata that had higher incidences of individuals with targeted characteristics.
-For CHIS 2021-2022, these strata were based on predictive models that employed Big Data techniques to identify household attributes such as demographics, spoken languages, and even attitudinal metrics that are correlated with important respondent characteristics.
+As with CHIS 2021-2022, the address-based sample in CHIS 2023 was stratified into different strata that had higher incidences of individuals with targeted characteristics.
+For CHIS 2023, these strata were based on predictive models that employed Big Data techniques to identify household attributes such as demographics, spoken languages, and even attitudinal metrics that are correlated with important respondent characteristics.
 The process begins by taking prior data and building models with those data, and then scoring future samples with the outcomes of those models.
-In addition to evaluating the predictive models, for CHIS 2021-2022 we also investigated the utility of individual sample flags provided by MSG database information, including the surname flags, child indicator variables, and resident age information as well as PDB block-group characteristics including the density of households with African American residents and households with limited English proficiency.
+In addition to evaluating the predictive models, for CHIS 2023 we also investigated the utility of individual sample flags provided by MSG database information, including the surname flags, child indicator variables, and resident age information as well as PDB block-group characteristics including the density of households with African American residents and households with limited English proficiency.

-For CHIS 2021-2022, the following strata were created1:
+For CHIS 2023, the following strata were created1:

-- 1. Vietnamese
+- 1) Vietnamese

-- 2. Korean
+- 2) Korean

-- 3. Likely Asian-language Interview
+- 3) Likely Asian-language Interview

-- 4. Likely Spanish-language interview
+- 4) Likely Spanish-language interview

-- 5. Hispanic
+- 5) Hispanic

-- 6. Other high-density non-English
+- 6) Other high-density non-English

-- 7. Other Asian
+- 7) Other Asian

-- 8. High density African American
+- 8) High density African American

-- 9. HH with children
+- 9) HH with children

-- 10. Other 65+
+- 10) Other 65+

-- 11. Residual Match
+- 11) Residual Match

-- 12. Residual No match
+- 12) Residual No match

-This stratification scheme was deigned to make use of the most effective predictive variables to target key demographic subgroups in an efficient way that minimizes the impact of the disproportionate sampling on the design effect.
+This stratification scheme was designed to make use of the most effective predictive variables to target key demographic subgroups in an efficient way that minimizes the impact of the disproportionate sampling on the design effect.
 Those models that were not sufficiently predictive to add value were excluded.
 It should be noted that this stratification includes two additional strata: 1) sample records for which none of the variables or models predicted any attribute, but for which auxiliary data could be matched to the address ("Residual - Match" sample) and sample for which no Big Data was found ("Residual - No match" sample).
-The final step in utilizing the models is to develop sampling fractions by which modelled households will be selected.
-The final sample fractions balanced the need to increase the frequency of the lowest incidence groups, while accounting for subgroups differences in response propensity and minimizing disproportionate weighting whenever possible.
+The final step in utilizing the models is to develop sampling fractions by which modeled households will be selected.
+The final sample fractions balanced the need to increase the frequency of the lowest incidence groups, while accounting for subgroup differences in response propensity and minimizing disproportionate weighting whenever possible.